-As we approach our 100th year of delivering customer happiness, I am extremely proud of our family history and their dedication through good and bad times, from being the first and now the last surviving of the original pioneering families in the industry.
-It is my very proud duty to set us on course for another 100 years of customer happiness.
+Having first opened our doors in 1920 and now, with over 100 years of delivering happiness and hospitality in the truest sense of the word, I am extremely proud of our family history and their dedication through good and bad times.
+As the first and now the last surviving of the original pioneering families in our industry, it is my very proud duty to set us on course in our next chapter of delivering happiness to our amazing guests.

-Whilst this page is about our family’s history in the business, over the years we truly feel we have an extended family helping us along the way.
-Our friendly team, past and present, and the many generations of friends and families who have made our journey possible.
+While this page is about our family’s history in the business, over the years we truly feel we have an extended family helping us along the way, that is, our friendly team, past and present, and the many generations of friends and families who have helped to make our journey possible.

-I am of course extremely grateful of this support from our ‘extended family’ and I know I speak on behalf of all my family, past and present.
-Notes of this gratitude are clear to see in my Great Grandfathers’ beautifully written family chronicles, and growing up at Potters I have personally heard my grandparents and my parents Brian and Judy repeatedly say the same so many times.
-In fact, it was my dear late father Brian’s last words in hospital to echo the same sentiment of how grateful he was in life for the amazing support of what he genuinely referred to then as his ‘extended family’.
+I am extremely grateful for this support and I know I speak on behalf of all my family, past and present.
+Notes of this gratitude are clear to see in my great-grandfather Herbert’s beautifully written family chronicles, and having grown up at Potters, I have personally and repeatedly heard my grandparents and my parents Brian and Judy say the same.
+In fact, it was my dear late father Brian’s last words in hospital to echo the sentiment of how grateful he was in life for the amazing support of what he genuinely referred to as his extended family.

-Thank you for visiting our family history page, and we hope we get the chance to welcome you, your friends and your family for some ‘quality time together’, and in doing so help us all be part of another 100 years of happy memories to be cherished.
+May I take this opportunity to thank you visiting our family history page and indeed for your interest in Potters Resorts.
+We hope we get the chance to welcome you, your friends and loved ones to enjoy ‘Quality Time Together’ with us, and in doing so, helping us all be part of our continued journey over the next 100 years of happy memories to be cherished.

 Yours In Gratitude,